jealvarez/todo-app-api/README.md

 # **Todo App UI**

-Used to store tasks to a todo application through an API using Keycloak as authentication and authorization provider.
+Todo API to store tasks using Keycloak as authentication and authorization provider.

 ## **Author**